nicomon24/jekyll-now/about.md

 Hi friend,

-I'm Nico Montali, currently a Research Fellow at Politecnico di Milano.
+I'm Nico Montali, currently a Machine Learning Engineer @ Latent Logic.
 My main research area is Reinforcement Learning.

 ### What is this place